 By Emma Johnson, MFTC

 A relationship comes with expectations; expectations of yourself, your partner, and the relationship.
-So, what happens when the expectations you have of the relationship suddenly change?
+So, what happens when the expectations you have for the relationship suddenly change?
 What do you do when the relationship begins to shift into something other than what you want?
 You may be wondering how to fix a relationship that seems to be going downhill.

 As human beings, our natural tendency is to shut down.
 Perhaps our expectations were being met previously and the shift seems to have come out of the blue, or, maybe, we conclude that this relationship was never meeting those expectations and never will.

 However, making lemonade out of lemons is far more simply said than done because to do so, one must follow some sort of recipe, right?
-Yet not everyone always has the right ingredients or tools to complete a recipe and simply shift their thoughts from negative to positive.
+Yet not everyone always has the right recipe for how to fix a relationship.

-So, if you feel like your relationship is changing from what you thought it was or want it to be, buckle down as I lay out the ingredients and instructions so those lemons you’ve been tossed can be blended into a sweet, delicious liquid instead.
+So, if you feel like your relationship is changing from what you thought it was or want it to be, buckle down as I lay out the ingredients and instructions for improving your relationship.

 • Your partner

-Directions on how to fix your relationship (steps do not need to be followed chronologically)
+Directions on how to fix your relationship (steps do not need to be followed chronologically):

 Your partner cannot grant your happiness.
 To be happy in a relationship, one must first be happy by themselves.
 If you are not currently feeling happy in your relationship, it may be time to do some self-work and begin surrounding yourself with people, things, and activities outside of the relationship that will contribute to your personal happiness and confidence.
 Neglecting your happiness outside of the relationship and continuing to rely on only your partner or relationship to create this feeling will continue to disappoint.